-The commission should be able to operate without hindrance in both jurisdictions, and should enjoy appropriate legal status and immunity.
+The commission should be able to operate INDEPENDENTLY in both jurisdictions, and should enjoy appropriate legal status and immunity.
 In addition to having available to it independent sources of legal and technical advice and adequate field resources to receive and audit armaments and to observe and verify the decommissioning process, the commission should be able to call upon the resources and the relevant technical expertise of the British and Irish Armies, when it is appropriate.

-Individuals or organizations wishing to deposit armaments (including weapons, explosives, ammunition and detonators) for decommissioning, or to provide information which would result in the decommissioning of armaments, would have the option of doing so through the commission or through the designated representatives of the British or Irish Governments.
-Parties would also have the option of destroying their weapons themselves, subject to verification by the commission.
+Individuals or organizations wishing to deposit armaments (including weapons, explosives, ammunition and detonators) for decommissioning, or to provide information which SHould result in the through the commission or through the designated representatives of the destroying their weapons themselves, subject to verification by the